suzuki-0000/AnimatablePlayButton/README.md

 # AnimatablePlayButton

 Animated Button written in Swift2.0, using CALayer.

 ![sample](Screenshots/example01.gif)

 ## features
 - YouTube Player and its new morphing play/pause button, I wanted to understand how it was made and replicate it myself.
 - I tried to make it using CAShapeLayer, and keyframe animation.
-- It seems like it, but not elegant. code is a bit messy, no extendable.
+- It seems like it, but not elegant. no extendable.
 I gave up.

 ## Requirements
 - iOS 8.0+